-Below I have side-by-side photos of the same coral with and without manual white balance.
+Below I have side-by-side photos of the same coral with and without

 The difference should be clear.
 Notice also how the after picture still isn't quite perfect.
 While it's much better, you may want to still touch up your pictures on the computer later.

 Cameras just record what they see, which is a bunch of colors (light).
 These colors are the result of some light source and how that light is absorbed and reflected.
 Above water, light is not usually absorbed significantly, but light source colors can vary.
 For instance, indoor fluorescent lighting can be a harsh white, or some lights can be orangey.

 To account for this, cameras allow you to change the white balance.
 This redefines what the camera thinks of as white by allowing you to intervene with your knowledge.
 If you know a wall is white, but it appears yellow because of the room's lighting, you can point your camera at it and "tell" it that "this is white".
 The camera will then shift internally to account for this.
 If the camera were a person, it would say, "Aah, this wall looks yellow, but is actually white (my owner told me so).
 This means everything in the room is going to look a little yellow.
 I will compensate for this by removing yellows."